WeblateOrg/weblate/docs/usage.rst

 Subscriptions
 +++++++++++++

-You can subscribe to various notificatiosn on :guilabel:`Subscriptions` tab.
+You can subscribe to various notifications on :guilabel:`Subscriptions` tab.
 You will receive notifications for selected events on chosen projects for languages you have indicated for translation (see above).